henze-research-group/MODRLC/examples/python/MPC-spawnrefsmalloffice-broken/README.md

+# This test case is broken until we fix the metamodel.
+Please use instead the DRevent version, which uses a 5-zone metamodel!

 # dompc examples

 This folder contains an implementation of the do-mpc project and some of the example projects from the